Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Keypoint-Guided Optimal Transport by Relation Preservation

 This section details our proposed keypoint-guided model that leverages the keypoints to guide the matching in OT.
 The guidance is imposed by preserving the matching of keypoint pairs and the relation of each data point to the keypoints.
-We next discuss the preservation of matching of keypoints, introduce the modeling of relation, and present the keypoint-guided OT models.
+We next discuss how to preserve the matching of keypoints, introduce the modeling of relation, present the keypoint-guided OT models, and discuss extension to KP and GW models in both balanced and unbalanced/partial transport settings.
 All the proofs of theorems or propositions are given in Appendix.